toniebox-reverse-engineering/hackiebox_cfw_ng/wiki/OFWPatches.md

 Usally the toniebox checks if the tag has exactly 8 blocks.
 The check allows the tag to have more than that. (ex.
 SLIX or SLIX2)

 ### Block count <=8 ([blockCheckRemove.308.json](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng/blob/master/sd-bootloader-ng/bootmanager/sd/revvox/boot/patch/blockCheckRemove.308.json))
 Usally the toniebox checks if the tag has exactly 8 blocks.
-The check allows the tag to have less than that. (ex. broken SLIX-L fake tags)
+The check allows the tag to have less than that.

 ### No privacy password ([noPass.305.json](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng/blob/master/sd-bootloader-ng/bootmanager/sd/revvox/boot/patch/noPass.305.json))
 Usally doesn't allow tags without the boxine specific or the NXP specific privacy mode password.
 With the patch you can use tags without having privacy password support (ex.
 SLIX).